0xpili/0xpili-blog/posts/the-state-of-the-art-of-defi-agents.md

 Date: 2025 Jul 20
-# The State of the Art of DeFi Agents

 The intersection between web3 and AI is giving rise to a new paradigm of autonomous interactions, promising to reshape how we use blockchains, how much time we spend on research, and how many decisions are made by humans.

 By embedding intelligent decision‑making, agents can tirelessly scout liquidity opportunities, react to market shifts in real time, and even negotiate complex lending arrangements, all with minimal human oversight.

 ### Why DeFi creates the perfect breeding ground for autonomous agents
 By combining permissionless 24/7 markets with composable smart contracts and a wealth of transparent, machine‑readable onchain data, Decentralized Finance (DeFi) is the perfect enviroment for AI agents to deploy capital, execute multi step strategies atomically, and adapt in real time without human gatekeepers or jurisdictional barriers.
-Add in low entry hurdles, global liquidity incentives and verifiable performance tracking, and you have an open source laboratory where next‑generation "money legos" can be stitched together into smarter financial agents.
+Add in low entry hurdles, global liquidity incentives and verifiable performance tracking, and you have an open source laboratory where next‑generation “money legos” can be stitched together into smarter financial agents.

 Based on this assumptions about DeFi being the perfect breeding ground for agentic experiments, I started creating a list of DeFi agents that I find interesting and believe are worth exploring.
 This article just includes agents which are already deployed and capable of performing actions on behalf of their users on EVMs.
 The list is not a comprehensive one, it just includes agents I have curated and believe could have potential to continue maturing.

 > Disclaimer: This article reflects my personal research and opinions.
-It's not financial advice, and none of these projects have sponsored this writeup.
+It’s not financial advice, and none of these projects have sponsored this writeup.

 At the end of this article, you can also find a glossary with brief explanations of some key terms that may sound niche.